Information for graduates of the Du Bois Department

 If you were a graduate or undergraduate student in the UMass Amherst Du Bois Department of Afro-American Studies, please email Tricia Loveland to update your alumni profile in our Graduate Alumni Directory.
 Also we have created a Facebook page for alumni and current students to network (see below).
 Stay connected to UMass and support the Du Bois Department of Afro-American Studies.

-Allia Abdullah Matta, has accepted a tenure-track position as an Assistant Professor of English at LaGuardia College CUNY.
+Allia Abdullah Matta, successfully defended her dissertation "Uncovering the Covered Word and Image: Framing a Blackwoman's Diasporan Stage-Space".
+She has accepted a tenure-track position as an Assistant Professor of English at LaGuardia College CUNY.

 Ernest Gibson, III, has accepted a tenure-track position as an Assistant Professor of English at Rhodes College.